Code page 437: History

-The repertoire of code page 437 was taken from the character set of Wang word-processing machines, according to Bill Gates in an interview with Gates and Paul Allen that appeared in the 2 October 1995 edition of Fortune Magazine:
+The repertoire of code page 437 was partially taken from the character set of Wang word-processing machines (WISCII), according to Bill Gates in an interview with Gates and Paul Allen that appeared in the 2 October 1995 edition of Fortune Magazine:

 "...
 We were also fascinated by dedicated word processors from Wang, because we believed that general-purpose machines could do that just as well.
 That's why, when it came time to design the keyboard for the IBM PC, we put the funny Wang character set into the machine—you know, smiley faces and boxes and triangles and stuff.
 We were thinking we'd like to do a clone of Wang word-processing software someday."

+However, Gates's account has been challenged as partially inaccurate since the WISCII character set does not include smiley faces or box-drawing characters.

 According to an interview with David J. Bradley (developer of the PC's ROM-BIOS) the characters were decided upon during a four-hour meeting on a plane trip from Seattle to Atlanta by Andy Saenz (responsible for the video card), Lew Eggebrecht (chief engineer for the PC) and himself.

 The selection of graphic characters has some internal logic: